Los Angeles Sex Discrimination Lawyers

 California’s Fair Employment and Housing Act

-Under the FEHA, it is illegal for employers with five or more employees to discriminate against an individual for certain protected classes.
-The FEHA protects employees and job applicants, and the law applies to all business practices, including:
+The FEHA applies to employers with five or more employees.
+Under the FEHA, it is illegal to discriminate against an individual for certain protected classes.
+The FEHA protects employees and job applicants.
+And, the law applies to all business practices, including:

 - Job advertisements